IN-DEPTH REVIEW

 Lovense Max 2 Controls

-Controls are straightforward: raised physical buttons that you can locate by touch mid-session without fumbling.
-The power button sits separately from the function controls, so accidental shutoffs are rare.
-There’s also a transparent window along one side that lets you check alignment and lube distribution.
-It sounds like a minor detail, but being able to visually confirm everything’s positioned correctly before you start is genuinely useful—especially when you’re dialing in the air seal.
+The controls are exactly what they should be and rarely are: raised physical buttons you can locate by touch without breaking your concentration mid-session.
+The power button sits apart from the function controls, which means accidental shutoffs are genuinely rare rather than theoretically rare.
+There is also a transparent window running along one side that lets you visually confirm alignment and lubricant distribution before things get started.
+It sounds like a small detail until you realise how useful it actually is, particularly when you’re working to get the air seal right.

 Performance